-There are many platforms available today including Gmail, Mailchimp, Convert Kit, and Klaviyo.
+There are many email platforms available today including Gmail, Mailchimp, Convert Kit, and Klaviyo.
 Each has its advantages and disadvantages depending on your needs and budget, but a good email platform can report back on open rates, click-through-rates, and share findings from your efforts.

 5. Write your subject line.

-Subject lines play a huge role in determining whether someone opens your email or deletes before reading.
-Spend time thinking of a way to pique interest, and ties with your product/service offering.
+Subject lines play a huge role in determining whether someone opens your email or deletes it before reading.
+Spend time thinking of ways to pique their interest while tieing into your product/service offering.